Nine Habits to Wake Up With A Flat Stomach

 The combination of lactose and added sugars can cause inflammation and swelling of the stomach.
 However, if you think that yogurt is the best option to satisfy you at dinner time, try to choose a natural yogurt with no added sugar.

-Fruit is also a good option after dinner.
-It’s rich in fiber, and will help to satiate your appetite, allow you to sleep well, and go to the bathroom the next morning.
+Eat fruit after dinner.
+Not only is it rich in fiber but will help to sate your appetite, allow you to sleep well, and go to the bathroom the next morning.

 2. Do eight minutes of exercise before going to bed

-If, as well as doing a minimum of 30-40 minutes of physical exercise each day, you also do eight minutes of exercise two to three hours before going to sleep, over time you’ll start to wake up with a flatter stomach.
-This tip will also help you to maintain a healthy weight.
+Doing a minimum of 30-40 minutes of physical exercise each day, eight minutes of which you should do two to three hours before going to bed, will help you to wake up with a flatter stomach.
+Not only that but it’ll also help you to maintain your optimal weight.

 Here’s one quick exercise you can do: